Treatment for Panic Attacks

 • Turning to unhealthy coping mechanisms such as alcohol abuse to manage anxiety.

-How to Prevent Panic Attacks
+How to Prevent Panic Attacks?

-Treatment of Panic Attacks and Panic Disorder in Dubai.
+Treatment of Panic Attacks.
 Summary

 Panic attacks are episodes of intense fear that usually occur unexpectedly and without warning, lasting from a few seconds to several minutes.
 In some cases, the overwhelming fear can be so severe that those affected may think they are having a heart attack or another serious life-threatening condition.
-Recurrent panic attacks are called “panic disorder”.
+Recurrent panic attacks are called “panic disorder.”

 Panic attacks are different from the “physiological” anxiety experienced in dangerous situations.
 Such anxiety doesn’t influence rational thinking; on the contrary, thinking speed and the level of concentration are increased, preparing the individual for the “fight or flight” reaction.
-In such cases the people are simply afraid of an expected dangerous situation allowing them to anticipate their “set of behaviours” to avoid danger.
+In such cases, the people are simply afraid of an expected dangerous situation, allowing them to anticipate their “set of behaviours” to avoid danger.

 Symptoms